sezfabian/The_Tv_Guys/README.md

 ## Language

-The project is built in Python3, Vue  and MyriaDB/MySQL dbms.
+This project is built in

+- Python3 with Flask
+- MariaDB
+- Vue3.js

+## Setup

+Clone this repository

+Run "setup2.sh" in terminal to install dependencies

 ## Usage

-Clone this repository

-run install.sh in terminal to install dependencies run
+Run "Run_server.sh" in terminal

+This starts the Flask API app that acts as a server to the frontend web_app